lution/uveio.github.io/_posts/2015-07-16-practical-python-multiprocessing.markdown

     return jobs
 {% endhighlight %}

-Then run each group parally, and save the results to separate temp files:
+Next, run each group in parallel, and save the results to separate temp files:

 {% highlight python %}
 def do_process(files):